microETH/microeth/README.md

 ```
 function withdraw(uint256 ueth) external nonReentrant
 ```
-> Exchanges μETH tokens to ETH.
+> Exchanges uETH tokens to ETH.
 The exchanged ETH is sent to the caller.
-If more μETH tokens are requested than the caller account holds, the transaction will be reverted with an error.
+If more uETH tokens are requested than the caller account holds, the transaction will be reverted with an error.

 ## Install

 The microETH development environment was built using [Hardhat](https://hardhat.org/) and NodeJS/NPM.

-It can be run natively on a system with NodeJS/NPM or inside of a sandboxed VM environment.
+It can run natively on a system with NodeJS/NPM or inside of a sandboxed VM environment.

 ### Native environment